 About the collection

 Our storytellers share the public’s beliefs and concerns about vaccines and their journeys from vaccine hesitancy to community vaccine champions.
-This collection builds on COVID and Me and is co-produced with the Theatre of Debate.
+This collection builds on COVID and Me and is co-produced with the Theatre of Debate to raise awareness of COVID-19 research) we are again employing the art of storytelling and drama to build awareness and trust in vaccine research.

 Asif lost his father from COVID-19 in the first series of COVID and Me.
 This monologue focuses on the influence that family members have on people’s views of taking part in vaccine trials.